 Veronica Guzman, a seasoned colorist in Elgin, IL, shares her ultimate rule on this shade.
 It is to “create a routine for yourself.”

-She goes on to explain, “Get in the habit of doing treatments and using products before getting it done.
+She explains, “Get in the habit of doing treatments and using products before getting it done.
 Having a routine is setting yourself up for a successful hair journey.”

 Find a stylist who you trust.
 Ask questions about the things you must understand first before changing your color.